 Final Prototype —

-At the end of this process, I developed this speculative concept video that visualizes how an individual might engage with this interaction.
+At the end of this process, I developed a design proposal that visualizes how an individual might engage with this interaction.

 As technology gets smarter, so should the way we undestand its new affordances.
 This project projects an ideal future where technology becomes secondary in the way we interact with each other and the physical world.
 I don't think we're meant eventually to live our lives in a VR headset... but I do believe that these technologes will open doors to new ways we perceive and understand our surroundings.